 I remember watching some random news channel on T.V. which said that a single job posted at Home depot drew over 1,000 applicants?
-I’m not sure if that was an exaggeration but it did make sense at the time.
-There were less jobs around so people were taking whatever jobs they could to tie them over until they could get a better paying job in their field.
+I’m not sure if that was an exaggeration, but it did make sense at the time.
+There were fewer jobs around so people were taking whatever jobs they could to tie them over until they could get a better paying job in their field.

 - An ex-co-worker who was the director of engineering ended up getting a part-time job at UPS.

 - An ex-neighbour who was a VP at a video gaming company let his house go into default and ended up moving to Oregon, where the cost of living was cheaper.